soiltechproject/fsm-docs/DOC-BLOCS.md

 /**
   * GridInputFile - For holding information related to the input file
   * @param uid:String - A unique identifier
-  * @param metricType:String - The property that has been maeured
+  * @param metricType:String - The property that has been measured
   * @param file:URL - the location of the file
   * @param fileType:MetricFormat.Value - can be Tiff, NetCDF or GDAL_VRT. eg use MetricFormat.Tiff
   * @param depth:Option[(Double,Double)] = None - Use if the input has a depth range (eg clay 10 to 30 cm)
-  * @param isModel:Boolean = false - Use if the input is maddled and not meadured directly. @shaz perhaps this should be changed to isIndirect, or something
+  * @param isModel:Boolean = false - Use if the input is modeled and not measured directly. @shaz perhaps this should be changed to isIndirect, or something
   * @param category:Option[String] = None - @shaz, not sure
   */